kix-service-software/kix-on-premise/deploy/linux/README.md

 - 500 organisations and  5000 contacts

 We recommend a docker host with
-- RAM: 8GB
+- RAM: 16GB
 - CPU: min.
 4 cores
-- some well performing storage (please, no single low rpm SATA HDD)
+- some well performing storage (i.e. no single, low rpm SATA HDD)
 - Debian or Ubuntu LTS with a lean server installation (as Docker host)

 ---